Millie Bright

-Millie Bright (born 21 August 1993) is an English professional footballer who plays as a defender for Women's Super League club Chelsea, which she captains.
-She previously played for Doncaster Belles and Leeds Ladies, and represented England on the under-19, under-23 and senior national teams.
+Millie Bright (born 21 August 1993) is an English former professional footballer who played as a centre-back.

+After beginning her club career with Doncaster Belles and Leeds Ladies, Bright joined Chelsea in 2014 and remained with the club for the rest of her career, serving as club captain in her final three seasons.
+She represented England on the under-19, under-23 and senior national teams.

 Bright was named Vauxhall England Young Player of the Year in 2016.
-With Chelsea, she has won nineteen honours, including eight league titles and a domestic treble in both the 2020–21 and 2024–25 seasons.
+With Chelsea, she won twenty honours, including eight league titles and a domestic treble in both the 2020–21 and 2024–25 seasons.
 In 2020, she helped the club win the 2020 Women's FA Community Shield.

 Bright was named to the PFA Team of the Year for the 2017–18 and 2019–20 seasons.
 In 2020, 2021 and 2025, she was named to the FIFA FIFPro Women's World11.

 Early life

 Born in Chesterfield, Derbyshire, England, Bright spent her youngest years immersed in equestrianism.
 She developed pneumonia as a baby and spent some of her early childhood in the hospital with bouts of asthma.
 As a youth, Bright attended Sheffield Road School and Killamarsh Junior School, followed by Eckington School.
 Bright began playing football at age nine.
 After watching a friend play for Killamarsh Dynamos, a local team in Derbyshire, she decided to join; as part of the "Where Greatness Is Made" campaign, a plaque honouring Bright was installed at the club in 2022.
 She was later scouted by Sheffield United and joined their academy team until age 16 before moving to Doncaster Rovers Belles in 2009.